indico/indico-user-docs/docs/cern/vidyo.md

 # Create or Join a Vidyo room via Indico

+!!! warning
+    Vidyo will soon be phased out.
+Please use [Zoom](../../plugins/zoom) instead

 Vidyo allows users to make point-to-point calls or multipoint videoconference meetings from their desktop machines, tablets and smartphones, H323/SIP equipped meeting rooms and from traditional phone lines.
 This short video shows the process of creating or joining a Vidyo room via Indico.

 <iframe width="576" height="360" frameborder="0" src="https://cds.cern.ch/video/2276119?showTitle=true" allowfullscreen></iframe>